Ticket Information for Tourists

 - Regional bus station T-ticket service desk

 Personalised card will grant you with travel benefits.
-Personalised card will only be valid with a personal identity document.
+Personalised card is only valid with a personal identity document.

 Foreign students can prove their right for free travel with the following documents: